semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 The first part is the **URL on which your Elasticsearch cluster API is available**.

-<span style="color: orange">The second part indicates on which index your document is stored, what its type is, and its ID</span>
+<span style="color: orange">The second part indicates on which index your document is stored, what the type and the ID is.</span>

 <span style="color: ForestGreen">The last part is the name of the action.
 Here, *\_update* notifies Elasticsearch that we are willing to update an existing document.</span>